 This campaign was a resounding success, with more than 3 million people talking about or participating in it globally.

-Jimmy Fairly used Weglot to make its website multilingual.
+So Polaar decided to use Weglot to make its website multilingual.
 A mix of machine translation and human editing meant they could keep costs down while launching products in new markets faster than with a traditional translation method.
-By doing so, they increased their international turnover 10 times and saw a 70% increase in website visits.
+By doing so, its organic traffic in the US doubled, all while saving hundreds of hours in translation.

 Within this guide, we’ve given an overview of how working on a global marketing strategy can ultimately strengthen your business and brand when looking to enter new markets.